Jamelle Cornley

-Jamelle Cornley (born April 18, 1987) is an American professional basketball player for Club Malvín of the Liga Uruguaya de Básquetbol in Uruguay.
+Jamelle Cornley (born April 18, 1987) is an American former professional basketball player.
 He played collegiately at Penn State.

 Playing career

 He played as an import for the Rain or Shine Elasto Painters in the Philippine Basketball Association during the 2012 PBA Governors' Cup.
 During his tenure in the Philippines, he was awarded as the Bobby Parks PBA Best Import of the Conference for his contribution to the Elasto Painters.
 He helped the Painters to capture its first championship (2012 Governor's Cup).

 In December 2017, Cornley signed with Atlético Echagüe, a club based in Argentina.
 In October 2018, he signed with his actual club, Club Malvín, based in Uruguay.